Paleochora

 Everyone seems to know these beaches as the Anidri beaches, although the Captain is advised that their correct name is Gialiskari, and that is what the sign near the beach says.
 On the way to Gialsikari there is also an unofficial sign saying Anidri Beaches with Taverna and Massage though.
 Anidri is the village to the north of this beach.
 From there you can reach this beach by walking down through the riverbed.
 Of course most visitors use the dirt track from Paleochora.

-There are three very wild and beautiful beaches in the local guide book 50 minutes but really about 1 hour 15 minutes brisk walk from the centre of the town.
-These are east of Paleochora on the E4 long distance footpath to Sougia.
-This path has now been upgraded and has the status of a rough track - driveable with care - 4 wheel drive recommended.
+There are three very wild and beautiful beaches in the local guide book, 50 minutes but really about 1 hour 15 minutes brisk walk from the centre of the town.
+These are east of Paleochora on the E4 long distance footpath to Sougia via Lissos.
+This path has now been upgraded and has the status of a rough track - driveable with care.
 There are signs asking people not to drive on to the beaches themselves.
 The approach is along a rugged stretch of coast under clay cliffs which eventually goes round a promontory with an unfenced drop of about 60 ft.
 It is safe enough but the local guide does emphasise the exposure.
 Young children would need special attention, apart from the fatigue of walking on a south facing coast in hot weather.
 A long beach of coarse shingle runs parallel to the path, and is unoccupied apart from the occasional nude couple but it is not so good for bathing.

 The three Anidri beaches are really worth visiting.
 The nearest two are pebbly (but better than the long beach nearer town).
 The farthest beach is much the nicest.
 It is fine shingle and sand and is more sheltered, with large rocks on the western end offering some protection and privacy.
 A natural spring feeds into the sea here.
 All my correspondents seem to have really liked these beaches as they were usually nearly deserted during the week and other users were generally all families and nude.
 However, at weekends during August, families of textiles apparently arrive by boats in large numbers - although co-existence seems OK.

 The most easterly beach is of sand blown up into a dune, with a bowl of shrubs and bushes behind giving shade, then a backdrop of the same cliffs.
 The ten yards before the sea are fine (0.5 - 1cm) shingle, which is ideal for swimming.
 The water shelves steeply to more than 2m about 5m out, but this did not pose problems for average swimmers.
 A swimming 'length' is about 200m, although the beach being curved is longer than this.
-There is a current which flows out of the ends of the beach when waves are driving on to it. (it is easy to drift out when about 100m off shore at the end of the beach).
+There is a current which flows out of the ends of the beach when waves are driving on to it (it is easy to drift out when about 100m offshore at the end of the beach).
 The other two more westerly beaches are on a short promontory and are shingle with less shelter behind.
 Walkers along the E4 are no problem, most of them strip off and join you when they arrive from Sougia.
-Supplies have to be taken for the day.
-Local cheese pies and fruit with water bottle are enough.
+Taverna near the parking offers foods and drinks.

-There are signs of camping behind the beach but camping is likely to spoil what is a litter free, cigarette stub free area.
+There are signs of camping behind the beach but camping is likely to spoil what is a litter-free, cigarette-stub-free area.
 There were only about two dozen people on the easterly beach early in October with perhaps half a dozen on the other two.
-In summer there are more people but the walk is going to be more difficult and from the general level of wear and tear that it seems these beaches do not become overcrowded.
+In summer there are more people but the walk is going to be more difficult and from the general level of wear and tear it seems these beaches do not become overcrowded.

 When the Captain visited in September 1999 on a disappointingly windy day this large and beautiful beach was practically deserted.
 However a kantina had sprouted at the back of the middle beach, largely used by locals.
 It did not seem to have any effect on the use of the main beach by naturists.